containers/crun-vm/docs/2-podman-docker.md

 ### System emulation

 To use system emulation instead of hardware-assisted virtualization, specify the `--emulated` flag.
-Without this flag, attempting to create a VM on a host tbat doesn't support KVM will fail.
+Without this flag, attempting to create a VM from a guest with a different architecture from the host's or on a host that doesn't support KVM will fail.

 It's not currently possible to use this flag when the container image is a bootc bootable container.